LexiFi/grep_cmt/README.md

 - **Structural Constraints**: Allows for type constraints in expressions and is flexible about the order of clauses in match expressions.

-- **Compatibility Modes**: Offers options for Emacs-compatible output and verbose logging.

 ## Usage

 ```shell